MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-akamai-secure-hybrid-access.md

 In this sample, we'll use a [ASP.NET MVC web app](https://learn.microsoft.com/azure/active-directory/develop/tutorial-v2-asp-webapp) that signs in users by using the Open Web Interface for .NET (OWIN) middleware and the Microsoft identity platform.

-1. Configure the OIDC to SAML bridging in the **AZURE AD B2C SAML IDP** created with the previous steps.
+1. Configure the OIDC to SAML bridging in the **AZURE AD B2C SAML IdP** created with the previous steps.

    [ ![Screenshot shows the akamai oidc app oidc settings.](./media/partner-akamai-secure-hybrid-access/akamai_oidc_idp_settings.png)](./media/partner-akamai-secure-hybrid-access/akamai_oidc_idp_settings.png#lightbox)